Mahmoud-nfz/SheSolves2022/Problem_05/statement.md

 the 3 lines represent the paper given by the 2 sisters (the . means that it is empty)

 ## Output :
-For each test case, output 1 if hiba wins, 2 if fatma wins , -1 if it is not correct and 0 else
+For each test case, output as it is shown above.

 ## Example:
 Input :